TheLastCicada/Engineering-Best-Practices/_includes/markdown/Systems.md

 ### Software and Services

 Load balancing has become a comodity service, avaiable at the click of a button on every cloud hosting platform.
-The load balancing services offered by the major cloud providers, such as Amazon Web Services, Microsoft Azure, and Google Cloud, are quite good and recommended.
+The load balancing services offered by the major cloud providers, such as Amazon Web Services, Microsoft Azure, and Google Cloud, are quite good and 10up recommends their use.
+Be advised, however, that each platform has multiple types of load balancers and the documentation should be consulted to make sure the type chosen matches up with the type of load balancing needed.

 If building a multiserver environment outside of the cloud providers, the following software load balancers are a good place to start: